Support

 What's usually included in a background check report?

-The components of an employment background check vary depending on what the prospective employer or employer select as part of the background check package.
+The components of an employment background check vary depending on what the prospective employer or employer selects as part of the background check package.
 This information may be based in part on any applicable legal requirements that may apply when an employer hires a particular position that requires a certain type of check.
 Generally speaking though, a prospective employer wants to confirm the education and employment credentials of the applicant.
 They also want to know if the individual has any criminal history that directly relates to the position they are being hired for, but more importantly, they want to be able to trust their new hire, so they are looking for honesty in the candidate.
 Other types of screening include checking if the individual has an active license that may be required for the position or if they are sanctioned or excluded from participating in federal or state programs.

 Expunged and sealed records that have been removed from the county court would not appear on a criminal background check.
 Depending on the timing, there are instances when a defendant’s request for expungement has been signed and approved, but the court has not removed the record yet.